djienne/CROSS_EXCHANGE_DELTA_NEUTRAL_LIGHTER_ASTER/README.md

    - `ASTER_API_PRIVATE_KEY` - The private key of the API wallet (save when you click "Generate")

    **⚠️ Important**: The generated private key won't be shown again after authorization!

+   **📌 Note**: Both API configurations are required for the bot to trade perpetuals on Aster.
+The API credentials authenticate your requests, while the Pro API wallet executes trades.

 ### Step 5: ⚙️ Review Configuration (Optional)